 Bright Scholars of Iowa Award --Awarded to entering first-year Iowa residents who exhibit outstanding academic achievement, qualify for a Federal Pell Grant, and demonstrate a commitment to learning and community service, as well as have achieved success in the face of adversity.
 Preference is given to students whose parents have not graduated from an accredited four-year college or university.
-View the Bright Scholars of Iowa Application for additional information.
+Apply on the University of Iowa Scholarship Portal beginning December 1.
+Visit the Bright Scholars of Iowa web page for information about the organization.

-COHEAO (Coalition of Higher Education Assistance Organizations--Awarded to U.S. citizens who are sophomore through senior undergraduate students or graduate students and have a 3.75 GPA.
-For information and an application, visit the COHEAO web site.
+COHEAO (Coalition of Higher Education Assistance Organizations--Awarded to U.S. citizens who are sophomore through senior undergraduate students or graduate students.
+For information and an application, visit the COHEAO website.

 Pearl H. Falk Scholarship--Awarded to full-time students of Protestant faith who are residents of Iowa.
 Financial need is considered.
 This scholarship may be renewed.
 Contact the Trust Department at MidWestOne Bank, P.O.
 Box 1700, Iowa City, IA 52244, (319) 356-5933.